Ultrarunner Damian Hall discusses how to take on the brutal Spine Race – covering training, challenges and even hallucinations.

 The Spine Race is a 268-mile ultramarathon along the Pennine Way, UK, that starts in Edale, England, and usually finishes in Kirk Yetholm, Scotland.

 To make matters worse, the race takes place in January and competitors are given seven days to reach the finishing line.

-Having completed the race twice before, inov-8 Ambassador Hall reveals all on preparation, the challenges you face along the Pennine Way and why someone should enter ‘Britain’s most brutal race’.
+And inov-8 ambassador Hall, who has completed it twice and was forced to retire from a potentially winning position after 180 miles in 2022 due to a groin injury, reveals all on preparation, the challenges you face along the Pennine Way and why someone should enter ‘Britain’s most brutal race’.

 What are the biggest challenges?

 I suppose the headlines which get out are that people suffer the start of trench foot and water bottles would freeze occasionally, that did kind of happen to me for a few hours.
 You are probably not going to get frostbite, but you know it’s cold and miserable and mostly dark.

 I think the number one thing that you battle with is sleep deprivation, I suppose if you are trying to push it a bit and even if you are at the back of the field – you are still not going to get much sleep compared to how long you are out on your feet.
 I think it’s that sleep deprivation that gets you in the second half, so sleep deprivation, weather and all that darkness.
 You really are like a zombie by the end – probably very hungry and feeling very sorry for yourself.

 In terms of geographically, there is one section between Alston and Greenhead, which is not horrendous, it is just unspectacular and fiddly and annoying really, it is flat, muddy fields and farms and a bit frustrating.